brumar/onionizer/README.md

     return x + y

 def middleware1(x, y):
-    result = yield x+1, y+1  # yield the new arguments and keyword arguments ; obtain the result return result # Do nothing with the result
+    result = yield x+1, y+1  # yield new positional arguments!
+See next section for more return result # Do nothing with the result

 def middleware2(x, y):